 What is Autism Spectrum Disorder (ASD)?

-According to the National Center on Birth Defects and Developmental Disabilities, in Georgia children are diagnosed at 3 years and 9 months on average, although children can be diagnosed as early as 2 years old.
+According to the National Center on Birth Defects and Developmental Disabilities, on average children in Georgia are diagnosed at 4 years and 5 months, though a diagnosed can be done as early as 2 years of age.
 An early diagnosis helps to ensure children receive timely and appropriate care.
-It is important for all children to be screened for developmental delays, especially those children who are at a higher risk for developmental problems due to pre-term birth, low birth weight, or having a brother or sister with ASD.
+It is important for all children to be screened for developmental delays, especially those children who are at a higher risk for developmental deficiencies due to pre-term birth, low birth weight, or having a brother or sister with ASD.

-Autism Initiative Projects
+Georgia Autism Initiative